 I was already scheduled to fly up to see her the following weekend.
 But after my sister called on Wednesday and asked if I could come sooner, I got on a plane the next day to offer her some much needed relief.
 Mom was confined to her hospital bed.
 It took nearly 24 hours, but with Kindred Hospice’s help, we found the right medicinal cocktail to ease the pain and anxiety her ordeal had caused.
 She had difficulty forming words with enough breath to speak them.
 She’d stopped eating and drinking.

 It was a fast decline from there.
 All my Michigan siblings came to see her along with many nieces and nephews.
 She would ask what was happening, and we tried to be honest with her.
 I slept on the couch in her living room not wanting to be too far away from her.
-On Friday she kept trying to get out of bed, pulling herself up, saying the word, ‘pee.’
-I told her she was not able to get up, she had hurt her shoulder, but she was insistent.
-When she tried to move further, the pain in her left shoulder would stop her.
-I talked with my nurse friend back home who suggested she needed a foley catheter.
-I immediately called hospice, and within an hour a nurse came out to give her relief.
-She filled the bag, poor thing, but her agitation finally stopped.
 Friday evening I was sitting next to her bed, my head resting on my arm on the half rail combing her hair with my fingers the way she did when I was a child.
 She turned to look at me and said in her garbled speech, “I love you so, so much.”
 I said, “I love you more.”
 She smiled and said, “We could be sisters!”
 I laughed and told her, “That works for me!”
 Then she smiled and made a low, breathy, “Huh-huh” laugh.
 Saturday and Sunday there were lots of visitors, but mom was rarely alert enough to do more than squeeze a hand.
 Nurses and aides asked if she had said her goodbyes to everyone.
 We assured them that we had told mom repeatedly that we were all going to be okay and that she can go be with dad.
 “But has she heard from them all?”
 She had not.

 So Sunday evening I contacted each of the three siblings in Florida and told them we would be calling them and putting the phone to mom’s ear so she could hear them.
 And this woman, this mother of 11 who had not moved for close to 36 hours, turned her head at the sound of her child’s voice and listened as each one said their separate goodbyes.

-How did I get so lucky, out of 11 kids, to be the one to be there when this sweet, wonderful woman left this earth?
+How did I get so lucky, out of 11 kids, to be the one to be there when this sweet, wonderful soul left this earth?

 Sixty-plus years ago at a small cottage built by my maternal grandfather on a bluff overlooking Lake Huron, my siblings and a handful of cousins marched in an impromptu Fourth of July parade put together by the various adults in attendance.
-My dad, belting out some of the traditional patriotic songs and waving a large flag, led the small contingent of children around the cottage while the grown ups sang “I’m a Yankee Doodle Dandy,” “You’re a Grand Ole’ Flag,” and any other marching-type song they could think of.
+While my aunt banged away at the piano playing some of the traditional patriotic songs, my dad, waving a large flag, led the small contingent of children around the cottage while the grown ups sang “I’m a Yankee Doodle Dandy,” “You’re a Grand Ole’ Flag,” and any other marching-type song they could think of.
 Everyone trailed happily along waving little flags totally unaware of why, just having fun marching behind the big guy.
 This went on year after year after year.
 As the family grew, the parade – eventually nearly 30 strong – became a favorite tradition along the beach shore.
 Somewhere along the line someone furnished a long string of gas station flags that we all held onto while dad would holler, “Tighten up that line!”
 Lining up in front of the flag pole, our hands over our hearts, we would then recite the Pledge of Allegiance.
-Years later, as we all got older, the parade finally culminated with the bravest of the brave marching into the cold waters of the Great Lake, dad marching on until his hat floated on the water.
+Years later, as we all got older, the parade finally culminated with the bravest of the brave marching into the cold waters of the Great Lake, dad pushing forward until his hat floated on the water.

 And now we see my brother Terry carrying on the family tradition this past Fourth of July at his own cottage on Lake Huron with his own kids and grandkids.
 I clipped these pictures from a video he shared where we could hear him singing the same songs he learned so long ago.
 Just for fun, he’s the baby in the last picture at the top, where mom is carrying him, more than 50 years ago, at the end of the parade line.